High school boys basketball: Sensational second half propels Central past Burlington, into first place in Southern Lakes

 Central fell behind by two points at halftime, but a second half explosion featuring ZERO, yes zero, turnovers, four straight 3-pointers and three separate double-digit leads was simply too much to overcome as Central outlasted a very good Demons squad, 67-56.

-The Falcons have won 11 straight games and haven't actually lost since falling to Indian Trail at the Holiday Hoops Classic at Carthage College Dec.
-27.
+The Falcons (16-2) have won 11 straight games and haven't actually lost since falling to Indian Trail at the Holiday Hoops Classic at Carthage College Dec.
+27. Central has climbed all the way up to No. 8 in the state in the latest Wissports.net rankings, two spots behind No. 6 Burlington (14-4).

 And it really doesn't matter who plays, or who's hot or cold, Central's depth allows for endless possibilities.